Raven and crow symbolism

 Raven and crow symbolism in mythologies

-In Norse mythology Odin the God of thunder had two ravens sitting on his shoulders.
+In Norse mythology, Odin the God of thunder had two ravens sitting on his shoulders.
 The speech is of Hugin and Munin.
 The myth says that these two birds were not only deeply connected with Odin but also his eyes and ears.
 They were flying out and came back with news about everything they saw and heard.
 Hugin stands for „thought“ whereas Munin stands for „memory“ or „mind„.
-One of Odin’s many names was Hrafnagud that translates to „Raven God“.
+One of Odin’s many names was Hrafnagud which translates to „Raven God“.
 There is a tale about Nordic Viking clans that went to war under a raven banner.
-An idea that many people share is that the Vikings were invoking Odin’s power by carrying a banner with his spiritual animal.
+An idea that many people share is that the Vikings were invoking Odin’s power by carrying a banner with his spirit animal.

-In Celtic mythology people believed that Morrighan the Goddess of war had control over the outcome of battles.
+In Celtic mythology, people believed that Morrighan the Goddess of war had control over the outcome of battles.
 There are tales that Morrighan was flying over the battlefield in form of a raven.
 Celts therefore associated ravens with warfare and death.

 Native American mythology

-In Native American Indian cultures ravens occur in many different tales and are used as different symbols.
+In Native American Indian cultures, ravens occur in many different tales and are used as different symbols.
 The raven is a very powerful figure that transforms the world.
 Some stories have the raven as the trickster character.
-He is the creator of the sun, moon and stars and he controls the tides.
+He is the creator of the sun, moon, and stars and he controls the tides.
 The bird is a creature of metamorphosis and symbolizes change and transformation.